On care, pain, parenting, and violence

 We would work together.

-Week by week, my newborn turns into a small baby, and I can see gray eyes turning blue.
+Week by week, my newborn turns into a small baby, and I can see gray eyes turning blue or green, we haven’t agreed yet.
 His hands learn where the face is, I see him smile.
 He recognizes me now.
 Every day when I see this fragile, precious baby, I think about all the parents who will never see their children again.
+I sit with him, in my arms, in silence, and try to breathe the smell of his head and focus all the energy on my body to capture the essence of his innocence and presence.

 There is a sense of cosmic injustice when a parent loses a child.
 When a brother loses a sibling.
 There is also no word to name the experiences of many of us who have been left behind, filled with memories when a sister, a brother, or a son dies.
 There are widows and orphans, and then, there are the rest of us.